-WaterWatch works in the legislature, the courts, with state and federal agencies and in the media for sound water policies and to protect natural streamflows in Oregon’s rivers.
+WaterWatch works in the legislature, the courts, with state and federal agencies, and in the media to support sound water policies and protect natural streamflows in Oregon’s rivers.

-- Restoring the Klamath Basin.
-To restore the Everglades of the West, WaterWatch advocates to bring the demand for water back into balance with what nature can provide for the fish, wildlife and people who depend on the Klamath’s aquatic resources.
+To restore the Everglades of the West, WaterWatch advocates to bring the demand for water back into balance with what nature can provide for the fish, wildlife, and people who depend on the Klamath Basin's resources.

-- Defending Oregon Rivers from the Impacts of Growth and Climate Change.
-WaterWatch works to minimize the impacts of growth and climate change on Oregon’s rivers by promoting water conservation, improving water management and ground-truthing claims used to support new water storage projects and increased water use.
+WaterWatch works to minimize the impacts of growth and climate change on Oregon’s rivers by promoting water conservation, improving water management, and ground-truthing claims used to support new water storage projects and increased water use.